-A recipe book is not included, but the Instant Pot website does have How-To Videos and as well as a good FAQ section.
+A recipe book is not included, but the Instant Pot website does have How-To Videos and as well as a good cooking time table and answers questions.
 There isn’t much information on using the dehydrate feature, nor many recipes yet on the Instant Pot app or website but I expect they’re working on getting more recipes.

 I’ve had good luck using air fryer recipes from some of my favorite blogs.
 Right now my favorite thing to air fry is vegetables.
 You get the flavor of oven-roasted vegetables in a fraction of the time when you air fry them.

 Some of my favorite air fryer vegetable recipes are Air Fryer Brussels Sprouts with Honey Sriracha, Garlic Parmesan Air Fryer Potato Wedges, and Air Fryer Roasted Broccoli.
 I love the tip in the broccoli recipe to add a little water under the tray so the broccoli doesn’t smoke as it’s air frying.

 The Instant Pot Vortex Pro 10 Qt Oven Air Fryer shares the Vortex name with the 6 quart Instant Vortex Air Fryer but it couldn’t be more different.
 It’s an oven style air fryer with lots of fun attachments.

 Included with the air fryer oven is a drip tray, two cooking trays, rotisserie basket, rotisserie fork/spit, and a rotisserie lift.

 The Vortex Oven has Smart Programs that are adjustable.
 The Manual has good instructions showing how to use the attachments.
 It’s important to read about the weight and size restrictions when using the rotisserie basket and spit.